marijnh/Eloquent-JavaScript/20_node.md

 Readable ((stream))s have `"data"` and `"end"` events.
 The first is fired every time data comes in, and the second is called whenever the stream is at its end.
-This model is most suited for _streaming_ data, which can be immediately processed, even when the whole document isn't available yet.
+This model is most suited for _streaming_ data that can be immediately processed, even when the whole document isn't available yet.
 A file can be read as a readable stream by using the `createReadStream` function from `fs`.